nwrs/hdfs-parquet-importer/README.md

 ## HDFS Parquet Importer

-A tool to convert CSV files to Parquet format and import into HDFS.
+A simple tool to convert CSV files to Parquet format and import into HDFS.

 * Converts from CSV to Parquet format.
-* Supports either schema inference or the supply of a specific schema.
+* Supports either schema inference or the supply of an explicitly typed schema.
-* Optionally sorts and repartitions by multiple columns to optimise for filtering and read performance.
+* Optionally sorts and re-partitions by multiple columns to optimise for filtering and read performance.
 * Optionally adds enriched/reformatted date fields to allow for smarter date based partitioning.
 * Resulting Parquet files are either written to local filesystem or imported to HDFS

 Motivation: The analysis of large CSV formatted Twitter datasets such as [this](https://about.twitter.com/en_us/values/elections-integrity.html#data).

+For more information on how to best optimise Parquet for read performance see [this](https://www.slideshare.net/RyanBlue3/parquet-performance-tuning-the-missing-guide) presentation.

 ### Build
 ```
 $ git clone https://github.com/nwrs/hdfs-parquet-importer.git
 $ cd hdfs-parquet-importer